jhvozdovich/parks-lookup/README.md

 ### Description

-_This application serves as an introduction to building an API with C#/.NET Core.
+_This application demonstrates the building of an API with C#/.NET Core.
 The Park Lookup API catalogs national and state park data, with a few fantastical locations sprinkled in as well.
 It has full CRUD functionality that can be accessed in a user-friendly Swagger interface._

 ### Instructions for use:
 1. Open Terminal (macOS) or PowerShell (Windows)